 I know, I know.
 You either love this movie or you hate it but I’m sorry to say Twilight totally gets what Autumn is like on the Pacific Northwest; cold, grey and wet.
 Bella Swan, expat from sunny Arizona, moves to the tiny town of Forks Washington to live with her father, the towns Sheriff.
 Hating the rain and the cold, Bella quickly changes her stance when she meets the mysterious Edward Cullen.
 It’s plaid shirts, gum boots, walks along stormy beaches, moss covered forest and ferns.
 It’s Fall on the coast and feels like home.

 Henry Hart, NYC artist rushes back to his childhood home in Montana to care for his ailing grandfather.
 Having left the small town of Big Eden years before to forget his past, it all comes rushing back when he runs into his old crush.
 This film is a gay romantic drama and may not be for everyone but it’s become one of my favourites over the years.
 Henry’s grandfathers lake front log home is filled with gorgeous Pendelton style tapestries and blankets, native art and the story is set around the Thanksgiving holiday including a very telling scene over stuffing and cranberry sauce.
-You’ll love Pike Dexter if you like cooking and the whole town is so accepting and friendly, you’ll wish you lived in Big Eden.
+You’ll love Pike Dexter if you like cooking and the whole town is so accepting and friendly, you’ll soon wish you lived in Big Eden.

 Dan In Real Life